 In addition, the probate process can take months or years to complete.
 So, your beneficiaries may have to wait a long time to inherit your estate, after it has already been considerably diminished by probate fees.
 While this may be a minor inconvenience for those who do not rely on your financial support, it can create a very difficult situation for those who look to you to supply them with their basic needs.

-This is where a Colorado trust comes in.
-Instead of forcing your beneficiaries into the legal limbo of probate with the result being a smaller estate than they had expected, you may want to consider other estate planning options, like a revocable living trust.
+This is where having a trust plays an important role.
+Instead of forcing your beneficiaries into the legal limbo of probate with the result being a smaller estate than they had expected, you may want to consider other estate planning options, like a revocable living trust .
 A revocable living trust can save your estate tens of thousands of dollars in probate costs and expenses, leading to more of your estate going directly to your beneficiaries, instead of being wasted on probate.

 Revocable Living Trust

-A revocable living trust is often the cornerstone of a thoughtful Colorado estate plan.
-A will is often too limited to address all but the simplest estate planning, asset protection, and probate avoidance needs.
+A revocable living trust is often the cornerstone of a thoughtful estate plan.
+A will frequently falls short in handling anything beyond the most basic estate planning, asset protection, and probate avoidance requirements.

 Here's how: